 Q. You were quoted in a local paper saying that rental companies lobbied successfully to be exempt from reporting collisions, with the corresponding conclusion that used rental vehicles may show a clean vehicle history report, even if the vehicle in question was in an accident.
 I am considering purchasing a used daily rental.
 Is a third party report like CarProof reliable?
 Is there another way to confirm if a used rental has been in a crash?

 — Rob F.

 A. Car dealers know that daily rental companies don’t report collision damage.
 Daily rental companies self-insure for collision damage and third parties like CarProof do not collect their collision data.
-The CFLA, the industry trade group that represents the daily rental companies and other auto lessors, lobbied successfully for their members to be exempted from collision reporting requirements applicable to used vehicle retailers in Ontario.

 A vehicle appraiser, auto body shop or an experienced car dealer can identify most body repairs visually fairly easily; nowadays many of them use a gauge to measure the paint finish on every panel against the factory finish to enhance the accuracy of their inspections.
 However, finding a person who will actually perform an inspection for you prior to a purchase is very difficult.